abhinavsinha-adrino/particle_simulator/README.md

 It uses Boris Push method to calculate the path of the particle.

+To run the particle simulator, you need MATLAB or MATLAB Runtime.

 **Start** Button: It starts the simulation and produces the results.

 **Export Data** Button: Opens up a save dialog for saving data of t, x, y, z, vx, vy, vz in multiple formats.